Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems: Methods

-As regards to the prior specification on the graph $G$, we consider an Erd\"{o}s-R\'{e}nyi random graph with a prior probability of a link $\pi \in (0,1)$ (which we set to 0.5, representing the case of a noninformative prior, unless stated otherwise).
+As regards to the prior specification on the graph $G$, we consider an Erd\"{o}s-R\'{e}nyi random graph with a prior probability of a link $\pi \in (0,1)$ (which we set to 0.2, representing the case of a sparse graph, unless stated otherwise).
 For other options, see \cite{dobra11} and \cite{mohammadi15}.
 As for the precision matrix $\bm{K}$, conditional on a given graph $G$, we consider a G-Wishart distribution, defined by

 where $b > 2$ is the degree of freedom, $\bm{D}$ is a symmetric positive definite matrix, and $I_G (b,\bm{D})$ is a normalizing constant \citep{roverato02}.
-For the simulations and real data analysis in this paper, we set a $W_G(3,\mathbb{I}_p)$ prior distribution, following \cite{mohammadi21}.
+For the simulations and real data analysis in this paper, we set $b=3$ and $\bm{D}=\mathbb{I}_p$, following \cite{mohammadi21}.

 As the space of possible graphs is very large, computationally efficient search algorithms are needed to sample from the posterior distribution (\ref{eq:posterior_graph}).
-To efficiently explore the graph space, \cite{mohammadi15} developed a birth-death Markov chain Monte Carlo (BDMCMC) search algorithm, in which the algorithm explores the graph space by either adding (birth) or deleting (death) an edge to a graph $G=(V,E)$, independently of the rest and via a Poisson process with birth/death rates given by
+To efficiently explore the graph space, we consider the birth-death Markov chain Monte Carlo (BDMCMC) search algorithm developed by \cite{mohammadi15}.
+In particular, the algorithm explores the graph space by either adding (birth) or deleting (death) an edge to a graph $G=(V,E)$, independently of the rest and via a Poisson process with birth/death rates given by

 where $G^*=(V, E \cup \{e\} )$ for the birth of an edge $e \in \eb$, while $G^* = ( V, E \setminus \{e\} )$ for the death of an edge $e \in E$, and $\bm{K}^{*}$ is the corresponding precision matrix.
 Since the birth/death events are independent Poisson processes, the time between two successive events has a mean waiting time given by